oresat/oresat-software-docs/docs/primers/canopen.rst

 like ``NODE-ID``, node name, and other node unique things.

 A EDS is general file for a device and is used to generate the DCF.
 The DCF is used when the device is on an actual production CAN bus.

 The main benefit of a DCF is if there are multiple of the exact same device on the CAN bus, they all will have an unique DCF that was made from the same EDS file.

 .. note::
    For OreSat, EDS / DCF files are not used anymore.
 They were to hard to keep in sync, a one change to a card EDS could effect all other cards.
 Now a centralized database of OD definitions as YAML files can be found in the `oresat-configs`_ git repo.
    Each YAML config acts like EDS, but as all configs are loaded in by script the resulting data gets turned  into a DCF equivalent.
-Also, all YAML config file are much smaller and easier to quickly understand than an EDS/DCF file.
+Also, all YAML config file are much smaller and easier to quickly understand than an EDS / DCF file.

 Messages
 --------